dfinity/portal/docs/developer-docs/functionality/rosetta/staking-support.md

 :::note

-Due to limitations of the governance canister smart contract, neuron management operations are not reflected on the chain.
+Due to limitations of the governance canister, neuron management operations are not reflected on the chain.
 If you lookup transactions by identifier returned from the `/construction/submit` endpoint, these transactions might not exist or miss neuron management operations.
 Instead, `/construction/submit` returns the statuses of all the operations in the `metadata` field using the same format as `/block/transaction` would return.

 :::